 - Dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments, or acquisition, without permission, of tests or other academic material belonging to a member of the VVC faculty or staff.

 - Cheating, plagiarism (including plagiarism in a student publication), or engaging in other academic dishonesty as defined on the next pages

 The term “plagiarism” includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

 Instructors need to outline classroom rules and behavioral expectations on their syllabus.
-Examples may include a prohibition on the use of cell phones, the wearing of appropriate lab attire, etc. Faculty may suspend students from class for up to two consecutive class meetings for gross misconduct and/or class disruption.
-Instructors must complete an incident report on all suspensions and forward the form to the Vice President's office.
+Examples may include a prohibition on the use of cell phones, the wearing of appropriate lab attire, etc. Faculty may suspend students from class for up to two consecutive class meetings for misconduct and/or class disruption.
+Instructors must complete an incident report on all suspensions and forward the form to the Associate Vice President of Matriculation and Athletic Director.

 An instructor may assign a failing grade on a particular assignment or examination if the student was found to have plagiarized in preparing that assignment or cheated on a particular examination.
 An instructor cannot automatically fail a student for the entire course where the student is only known to have cheated or plagiarized with respect to one of several assignments that count toward the final grade.
 An instructor may not administratively drop a student for cheating or plagiarism.
-A student may only be involuntarily removed from a course due to excessive absences or as a result of a disciplinary action taken pursuant to law or the Student Conduct Code.
+A student may only be involuntarily removed from a course due to excessive absences or as a result of a disciplinary action take pursuant to law or the student code of conduct.